 When this data type is used in OBX-2 Value Type, one should consider that formatting may be included in OBX-5, Observation Value, based on a monospaced font.
 If this type of formatting must be preserved by the receiver, both parties must agree on how to preserve this monospaced font in the final display.
 The sender may not assume that such formatting is preserved without specific agreement with the receiver.
 The receiver is not obligated to conform to this guide to preserve that type of formatting.

-Example: |almost any test data at all|

 TM – Time